 Fig. 5.
 Estimated function model for number of permanent incapacities

-4. Results of the application of the LS-SVM regression models for Turkey of occupational accidents, deaths, and permanent incapacities resulting from occupational accidents between 2000 and 2012 were compared with the actual values.
+4. Results of the application of the LS-SVM regression models for Turkey

 To predict the values of the numbers of occupational accidents, deaths, and permanent incapacities resulting from occupational accidents, three different LS-SVM models were implemented.